Willamette Valley: History

 After reports of the Lewis and Clark Expedition were published in about 1807, a small and steadily increasing stream of isolated pioneer groups began settling in the valley and improving routes from the east set up by fur traders and mountain men.
 From the 1841 Oregon Trail opening, when efforts over many years resulted in widening the fur traders' mule trails into a rough road just capable of carrying the width of a wagon, settlers charged into the region along the new trail and created new settlements centered about Oregon City as the early capital.
 They built settlements both before and after colonial powers had resolved a dispute among them about owning the region.
 So many settlers came that the valley led the way to achieving US statehood less than 16 years after it was claimed by the United States in 1846.
 A small part of the Willamette Valley ecoregion is in southwestern Washington around the city of Vancouver, which was once the site of an early colonial-era settlement—Fort Vancouver.
 The Willamette Valley—with its sawmills, lush productive farms, river transport network, and nearby timber and mineral resources—developed as a cultural and major commercial hub, as the Oregon Country became the Oregon Territory.

 The Hudson's Bay Company controlled the fur trade in the valley and the rest of Oregon Country in the 1820s and 1830s from its Columbia District headquarters at Fort Vancouver.
 Joint US–British occupancy, in effect since the Treaty of 1818, ended in 1846 with the Oregon Treaty.

 The Willamette Valley was connected to California's Central Valley by the Siskiyou Trail.
 The first European settlements in the valley were at Oregon City and Champoeg.
 The first institution of higher learning on the West Coast, today's Willamette University, was founded in the valley at Salem by Jason Lee, one of the many Oregon missionaries who settled in the valley.

 Sports

 The Willamette Valley Jaguars of The Basketball League (TBL) have played in the area since 2024.

+The Willamette Bearcats represent Willamette University across multiple NCAA Division III sports.

+The Willamette Wolverines represent Willamette High School in Eugene, OR and have earned multiple OSAA Oregon high school state championships in boys track and field, boys cross country, cheerleading, and girls basketball.

 University of Oregon, based in Eugene, have had sports teams in all sports.
 Most notably the Oregon Duck Football and Basketball teams.